Evolution of Bathing Suits

 1940 one Piece Bathing Suit

-Esther Williams and Dorothy Lamour with films featuring synchronized aqua swimming caught people’s attention.
-Suits became more figure hugging revealing every body contour with higher cut legs.
+Esther Williams and Dorothy Lamour, with films featuring synchronized aqua swimming, caught people’s attention.
+Suits became more figure-hugging revealing every contour of the with higher cut legs.

-In the 1940s, manufactures realized there was a market for bathing suits for women with various figure flaws.
-The new more revealing swim suits required experts to design a better suit, and they achieved this by adding stretch tummy control panels and bra cups were added, so suits could be also worn strapless that buttoned on the inside .
+In the 1940s, manufacturers realized there was a market for bathing suits for women with various figure flaws.
+The new more revealing swimsuits required experts to design a better suit, and they achieved this by adding stretch tummy control panels and bra cups were added, so suits could be also worn strapless that buttoned on the inside.

-By the 1950 women continued to wear one piece swimsuits and took care to cover their hair with swimming caps.
+By 1950, women continued to wear one-piece swimsuits and took care to cover their hair with swimming caps.
 Bikinis were thought to be too risqué at this time and best suited for film stars and exotic dancers